-Coordination between primary and secondary care: The role of electronic massages and economic incentives
+Coordination between primary and secondary care: The role of electronic messages and economic incentives

 Journal article, Peer reviewed

 - Scientific articles